nodeshift/tutorial/api/README.md

 ```

 This was straight forward because the input was simple.
 For more complex APIs you may want to use
 a JSON validator such as [ajv](https://www.npmjs.com/package/ajv).
-It is also something that using OpenAPI
-and API-First tools help with.
+It is also something that using OpenAPI and API-first tools help with.

 ## Hardening headers with Helmet

 It's important to make any APIs that you expose as safe/secure as possible.
 In larger enterprise deployments this security may be provided by an API gateway like [Red Hat 3scale API Management](https://www.redhat.com/en/technologies/jboss-middleware/3scale).
-When that is not the case it's wise to use a package like express Helmet to secure your Node.js application from some obvious threats.
+When that is not the case it's wise to use a package like Helmet to secure your Node.js application from some obvious threats.
 You can use Helmet to safeguard your application from usual security risks like XSS, Content Security Policy, and others.

 In this section we'll show you how to add helmet to your application.